about sbe

-The School of Biology and Ecology serves the following goals:
+The School of Biology and Ecology (SBE) is an interdisciplinary team that educates the

 1. Maintaining broad-based degree programs in Biology;